opensavannah/community-fellowship-sav-brief/README.md

 The very first time I ever met with City Hall when starting Open Savannah, participatory budgeting was mentioned as a dream project for the City so that constituents would understand *why* things work the way they do.
 That was 13 months ago.

-The conversation has continued, but the 2018 budget fiasco mentioned above made it difficult to implement this year as the budget itself wasn't even made public until *after* it had been voted on.
-There was no public feedback period of any sort.
-We had no preliminary budget except a 'doomsday' one presented as a way to gain support for a fire fee that eventually balanced the budget.
+The conversation has continued, but the 2018 budget fiasco mentioned above made it difficult to implement this year as the budget itself wasn't even made public online until *after* it had been voted on.

 It was not, in my opinion, any attempt at ill-will, but rather the result of a radical restructuring of city departments combined with a costly demerger of police forces from Chatham County.
 And a gap in communication.